parsimonhi/animCJK/README.md

 Makemeahanzi itself makes an extensive use of the Arphic PL KaitiM GB and Arphic PL UKai fonts generously provided by Arphic Technology.

-Many characters of AnimCJK are not present in these fonts (especially but not exclusively Japanese characters since these Arphic fonts are designed for Chinese).
+Many characters in AnimCJK are not present in these fonts (especially but not exclusively Japanese characters since these Arphic fonts are designed for Chinese).
 One used parts of other characters to design these missing characters and/or used various editors (mainly Inkscape and BBEdit) to modify their shape.
 One didn't use any other fonts to make these characters.

 ### Animated_GIF